zacjones93/awesomecheatsheets/content/Immutable-JavaScript-Data-Structures-with-Immer/06-return-new-state-and-prevent-unwanted-returns.md

 ---
-title: '06.
-Return new state and Prevent unwanted returns'
+title: "Return new state and Prevent unwanted returns"
-metaTitle: '06.
-Return new state and Prevent unwanted returns'
+metaTitle: "Return new state and Prevent unwanted returns"
-metaDescription: 'An Immer producer should modify the draft, or it should return an entirely new state, but it should never do both.'
+metaDescription: "An Immer producer should modify the draft, or it should return an entirely new state, but it should never do both."
 ---

-# Return new state and Prevent unwanted returns

 ## 09. Return Completely New State from an Immer Producer